-Born in 1942 at Merate (Lecco, Italy), he is an expert on the bible and biblical languages, and before coming to Rome he was Prefect of the Biblioteca-Pinacoteca Ambrosiana in Milan and taught Old Testament Exegesis at the Theological Faculty of Northern Italy.
+Born in 1942 at Merate (Lecco, Italy), he is an expert on the bible and biblical languages.
+Former Prefect of the Biblioteca-Pinacoteca Ambrosiana in Milan, he also taught Old Testament Exegesis at the Theological Faculty of Northern Italy.

-Cardinal Ravasi collaborates with newspapers - for fifteen years he wrote for the daily paper Avvenire and currently writes for L’Osservatore Romano and Il Sole 24 Ore – and has his own television activity with the Sunday programme Le frontiere dello Spirito on the Italian mainstream Canale 5.
+Cardinal Ravasi collaborates with newspapers – including L’Osservatore Romano, Avvenire and Il Sole 24 Ore – and for 25 years had his own television programme Le frontiere dello Spirito on the Italian mainstream Canale 5.